yllieth/semantic-release-ms-teams/README.md

 - The list of Contributors is built using the email associated with the commits (only the part before the "@" is kept).
 This list can be disable (mainly for privacy reasons).

-- The message is sent to Teams during the `success` step which is silenced in `dryRun` mode.

 - The official `@semantic-release/git` plugin may cause a second message to be sent (because the plugin potentially adds a commit on the current branch, to